 This information was reviewed during a set research cycle.
 As such, certain company information may be updated following the close of a research cycle, or shortly after a benchmark is published.

-The three industries in focus – Agricultural Products, Apparel, and Extractives – were selected following multistakeholder consultation, taking into account their high human rights risks, the extent of previous work on the issue, and global economic significance.
+The four industries in focus – Agricultural Products, Apparel, Extractives and ICT Manufacturing – were selected following multistakeholder consultations, taking into account their high human rights risks, the extent of previous work on the issue, and global economic significance.
 The CHRB follows a specific approach in relation to the scope of each industry covered, the scope of company activities within the value chain, as well as the scope of business relationships considered.
-See the CHRB Pilot Methodology and Addendum for further information.
+See the CHRB Methodology for further information.

-The selected 98 publicly traded companies were chosen on the basis of their size (market capitalisation) and revenues, as well as geographic and industry balance.
-For the full list of companies see the Key Findings Report, which includes the scope of business relationship that they were assessed against.
+The selected 200 publicly traded companies were chosen on the basis of their size (market capitalisation) and revenues, as well as geographic and industry balance.
+For the full list of companies see the 2019 Key Findings Report and the master data sheet available on the Download Data page of the website.

 The Benchmark is grounded in the UN Guiding Principles on Business and Human Rights, as well as additional standards and guidance focused on specific industries and specific issues.
 This is reflected in the focus of the CHRB Measurement Themes, which look at companies’ policies, governance, processes, practices and transparency, as well as how they respond to serious allegations.

-Indicators follow a set structure, awarding either 0,1, or 2 points depending on whether the requirements are fulfilled through a review of publicly available information.
+Indicators follow a set structure, awarding either 0, 0.5, 1, 1.5 or 2 points depending on whether the requirements are fulfilled through a review of publicly available information.
+Half points are awarded when a company meets one of several requirements for indicators where a score 1 or a score 2 contain several criteria.
+See the 2019 Methodology for more information on this.

 A company’s score on a Measurement Theme is calculated by adding the number of points awarded in the respective Theme and dividing it by the maximum number of points available.
 The scores on all Measurement Themes are then weighted to produce a company’s total CHRB score.

-Companies may be assessed against more than one CHRB industry, where they derive at least 20% of their revenues from the relevant CHRB industry.
-Eight companies fell into both the Agricultural Products and Apparel industries.
-In this case the companies were assessed both in terms of how they manage their Agricultural Products and Apparel business.
+Companies may be assessed against more than one CHRB industry, where they derive at least 15% of their revenues or over GBP £1 billion from the relevant CHRB industry.
+Eight companies fell into both the Agricultural Products and Apparel industries, one company fell into both the Agricultural Products and Extractives industries and one company fell into the Agricultural Products, Apparel and ICT Manufacturing industries In these cases the companies were assessed in terms of how they manage the different aspects of their business that are in scope.
 As such, these particular companies are presented in both industry results where relevant.

 Out of Scope